nancyletranx3/Amazon-Product-Reviews/index.md

 ![image](https://user-images.githubusercontent.com/62524529/126502022-1d0e14c6-ac75-47c9-8014-2fd5160cd661.png)

-Since there's not that much difference between number of words (length) between the ratings, it might not be impactful to predictions.
+There is not that much difference between number of words (length) between the ratings.

 **Histogram of Number of Punctuations by Rating**